-Join Cris Ippolite for an in-depth discussion in this video Design considerations in FileMaker Go, part of Learn FileMaker Go 15: The Basics.
+Join Cris Ippolite for an in-depth discussion in this video Design considerations in FileMaker Go, part of Learning FileMaker Go 15.

 - [Voiceover] Deciding to design layouts for use with FileMaker Go on iOS devices should come after you've already planned out which of your users or user groups will need access on those devices.
 This should be part of your discovery process prior to even starting the development of your custom app.
 So by the time you get down to the process of designing, you should know who the users are that are going to be using their devices to access your custom app.
 And more specifically, what type of tasks they're actually going to be performing on the device.
 As you consider bringing your custom app from the desktop to the iOS platform, you should stay focused on ways in which people actually use iOS devices.